sdimi/cardiofitness/README.md

 You might also need some extra helper libraries like `tqdm` (prettier for-loops) but they are not mandatory.

 ## 🗂️ Data
 We use data from the [Fenland Study](https://www.mrc-epid.cam.ac.uk/research/studies/fenland/) and the [Biobank Validation Study](https://www.mrc-epid.cam.ac.uk/research/studies/uk-biobank-validation/).
 We cannot publicly share this data but it is available from the MRC Epidemiology Unit at the University of Cambridge upon reasonable request.
 To facilitate easier testing of our code, we provide small samples with the same vector shapes and naming conventions.
 See ``data/extracted_features`` for the features and their order and ``data/vo2max_F1`` for the laboratory treadmill data sample and the data dictionary.
-Raw sensor features from a randomly selected participant are provided in ``/data/FL_511496R.dta``.
+Raw sensor signals from a randomly selected participant are provided in ``/data/FL_511496R.dta``.

 # ▶️ Run